openstack-archive/openstack-chef/README.rst

 Chef.

-With the ``master`` branch of the cookbooks, which is currently tied to the base OpenStack Stein release, this supports deploying to Ubuntu 18.04 and CentOS 7 in monolithic, or allinone, and non-HA multinode configurations with Neutron.
+With the ``master`` branch of the cookbooks, which is currently tied to the base OpenStack Train release, this supports deploying to Ubuntu 18.04 and CentOS 7 in monolithic, or allinone, and non-HA multinode configurations with Neutron.
 The cookbooks support a fully HA configuration, but we do not test for that as there are far numerous